 If, for whatever reason, you need to get rid of your glassware, you can recycle it and know it will be very unlikely to make it to a landfill.
 There is no difference in grading between the new and recycled glass, so if you do happen to buy recycled glassware, bonus bucks.

-Cons- The major con to glass is that it is expensive to purchase compared to other material and single-use products.
+Cons- The major con to glass is that it is expensive to purchase compared to other materials and single-use products.
 It can easily be argued that the investment is worth it however and you can easily maintain your glassware.
 The investment, though, is higher upfront than any other product.

 When we talk about being environmentally friendly we must also talk about what goes into manufacturing the product.
 Glass requires a very high heat of almost 2500 degrees Celsius.
 That type of heat requires significant energy consumption, which must come from somewhere.